-Inspired by my last post in rambling off my Crossfit workouts without realizing that half of the readers may not even know what I am talking about, I opted to put together a very basic list of what some Crossfit abbreviations and terms are so you can reference anytime you read my posts.
+Inspired by my last post in rambling off my Crossfit workouts without realizing that half of the readers may not even know what is a WOD, I opted to put together a very basic list of what some Crossfit abbreviations and terms are so you can reference anytime you read my posts.

 What is Crossfit all about?